rightscale-cookbooks/rs-mysql/README.md

 This recipe modifies the MySQL server to be read only and includes the `rs-mysql::server` recipe which installs MySQL, performs configuration, and tags the server as a slave server.
 It obtains the information about the master database with the help of the [`find_database_servers`] helper method provided by the [rightscale_tag] cookbook and changes the master host of the slave to the latest master available in the deployment.
+If this recipe is run after `rs-mysql::volume` or `rs-mysql::stripe` and a backup was restored, this recipe will use information from the backup to assist with catching up with the master MySQL database.

+## `rs-mysql::backup`

+Takes a backup of all volumes attached to the server (except boot disks if there were any) with the lineage specified in the `node['rs-mysql']['backup']['lineage']` attribute.
+During the backup process, the MySQL database will be read only and the filesystem will be frozen.
+The filesystem will be unfrozen and the MySQL datbase will no longer be read only after the backup even if the backup process fails with the help of a chef exception handler.
+This recipe will also cleanup the volume snapshots based on the criteria specified in the `rs-mysql/backup/keep/*` attributes.

+## `rs-mysql::schedule`

+Adds/removes the crontab entry for taking backups periodically at the minute and hour provided via `node['rs-mysql']['schedule']['minute']` and `node['rs-mysql']['schedule']['hour']` attributes.

+## `rs-mysql::decommission`

+If the `node['rs-mysql']['device']['destroy_on_decommission']` attribute is set to true, this recipe moves the MySQL database back to the root volume, drops the database specified by `node['rs-mysql']['application_database_name']` if it is specified, and detaches and deletes the volumes attached to the server.
+This operation will be skipped if the server is entering the stop state or rebooting.

 [rightscale_tag]: https://github.com/rightscale-cookbooks/rightscale_tag/blob/master/README.md
 [`find_database_servers`]: https://github.com/rightscale-cookbooks/rightscale_tag#find_database_servers